alvinmurimi/jumia/README.md

 - **Visualizations**: Various visualizations, including histograms, scatter plots, and radar charts, are utilized to present a clear understanding of the data.

-- **Brand Performance**: The analysis delves into the performance of different smartphone brands, highlighting key metrics such as average ratings, pricing, and market share.
+- **Brand Performance**: The analysis delves into the performance of different smartphone brands, highlighting key metrics such as average ratings, pricing and so forth.

 ## Dependencies